 In 1971 Villari opened his own dojo in Dedham, Massachusetts.
 Over the next few years, Villari opened an incredible amount of Kempo dojos.
 He spent countless hours developing his system of Shaolin Kempo.
 By 1987 he had developed Combinations #27-108.
 Villari also added many forms to his curriculum including Two Man Fist Set, Invincible Wall, Five Dragons Face the Four Winds, and many others.

-Grandmaster Villari was a very talented martial artist and attracted many aspiring young practitioners such as Jim Brassard.
+Grandmaster Villari was a very talented martial artist and his organization attracted many aspiring young practitioners such as Brad Randolph.
+(For more on Master Brad Randolph, read here.)

-Today, Alpine Martial Arts’ head instructor Master Brad Randolph and the Alpine Martial Arts team is proud to study under Grandmaster Brassard.
-Through this heritage, we are excited and honored to share the wonders of Kempo with you and your family!
+Today, Master Randolph and the Alpine Martial Arts team is excited and honored to share the wonders of Kempo with you and your family!